warrenfalk/rocksdb-sharp/README.md

 ## Building Native Library

-Rocksdb-sharp relies on a native binary.
-Thanks to the Bing team at Microsoft who now also use rocksdb and have contributed back to the community, there is now a Windows build.
+This repository includes scripts to enable you to build the native library.
+For now you must build them yourself but prebuilt binaries are expected to eventually be hosted.

+(This is not a native C# library and the difficulty of a potential native C# library almost certainly far exceeds any usefulness of such a thing and so is not planned and will probably never exist).

-Rocksdb-sharp should work on any platform as long as the native library is available.
+This is now buildable on Windows thanks to the Bing team at Microsoft who are actively using rocksdb.
+Rocksdb-sharp should work on any platform if the native library is available.

-### Windows
+### Windows Native Build Instructions

+#### Prerequisities:
+* Git for Windows (specifically, the git bash environment)
+* CMake
-Required: Git (git bash environment), CMake, Visual Studio 2015 (2012 update 4 may work but is untested).
+* Visual Studio 2015 (2012 update 4 might work, but I have not tested it)

-Open git bash, cd to native-build and run build-rocksdb.sh
+#### Build Instructions:
+1. Open "Developer Command Prompt for VS2015"
+2. Run git's ```bash.exe```
+3. cd to the ```native-build``` folder within the repository
+4. execute ```./build-rocksdb.sh```

+This will create a librocksdb.dll and copy it to the where the .sln file is expecting it to be.
+(If you only need to run this in Windows, you can remove the references to the other two platform binaries from the .sln)

 ### Linux